 TGaz Editor: please change the first paragraph of section 28.2.3a as below:

-The LTFVECTOR is carried in a PHY-RXLTFSEQUENCE.request for PHY of AP to receive the secure HEz sounding NDP PPDU.
+The LTFVECTOR is carried in a PHY-RXLTFSEQUENCE.request for the RSTA or ISTA PHY to receive the secure HEz sounding NDP PPDU.
 The parameters in Table 28-2a (LTFVECTOR parameters) are defined as part of the LTFVECTOR parameter list in the PHY-RXLTFSEQUENCE.request primitive.